 Give yourself a fighting chance by only giving yourself a few key tasks for each day.
 Once they are complete, you will feel a sense of accomplishment, that you have achieved your goals.
 Take the rest of the day off, hit the gym, go fishing or research your next big adventure.

 Work less, get organised, switch off from technology and get some new hobbies.
-You will be free of information overload in no time!
+You will soon learn how to reduce information overload and focus on the important things in life!